The 2008 financial crisis explained

 Dr Linda Yueh, an economist at Oxford University and London Business School, adds: “Every crisis is different but this one shared some similarities with the Great Crash of 1929.
 Both exemplify the dangers of having too much debt in asset markets (stocks in 1929; housing in 2008).”

 Highlighting distinctions between the two crises, Daunton says: “Crises follow a similar pattern – overconfidence succeeded by collapse – but those of 1929 and 2008 were characterised by different fault lines and tensions.
 The state was much smaller in the 1930s (constraining its ability to intervene) and international capital flows were comparatively tiny.

 “There were also differences in monetary policy.
 By abandoning the gold standard in 1931 and 1933, Britain and America regained autonomy in monetary policy.
 However, the Germans and French remained on gold, which hindered their recovery.

 “The post-First World War settlement hampered international co-operation in 1929: Britain resented its debt to the United States, and Germany resented having to pay war reparations.
 Meanwhile, primary producers were seriously hit by the fall in the price of food and raw materials, and by Europe’s turn to self-sufficiency.”

-How did politicians and policymakers try to ‘solve’ the crisis?
+How did politicians and policymakers try to ‘solve’ the 2008 financial crisis?

 Initially, policymakers reacted quite successfully, says Newton.
 “Following the ideas of [influential interwar economist] John Maynard Keynes, governments didn't use public spending cuts as a means of reducing debt.
 Instead, there were modest national reflations, designed to sustain economic activity and employment, and replenish bank and corporate balance sheets via growth.